Hauts-de-Seine's 13th constituency

 The 13th constituency of the Hauts-de-Seine is a French legislative constituency in the Hauts-de-Seine département.

 Description

 Hauts-de-Seine's 13th constituency covers the far south of the department.

 Historically the constituency has supported the right with the sole exception of the 1981 election.
-The left remains competitive with its candidate losing by only 191 votes at the 2012 election.
+The left has been competitive at times; its candidate lost by only 191 votes at the 2012 election.